 • Desires to make friends and is interested in forming relationships with others

-• Seeks typical teenage opportunities such as playing on sports teams, participating in drama, music, art and student government, attending dances, etc.
+• Seeks social and extracurriculuar opportunities such as playing on sports teams, attending dances, participating in drama, music, art and student government

 • Responds well to a structured, supportive, predictable environment